CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Jayson A. Noland - Robert W. Baird & Co., Inc.

-Is – have your vendor partners put incremental pressure on the hardware side of the business and is services offsetting that?
+Have your vendor partners put incremental pressure on the hardware side of the business and is services offsetting that?
 Or ...

 Thomas E. Richards - CDW Corp.